It's a very rainy day today

 we can say this when it's very windy and rainy.

-There’s several phrases also that you can use when you want to ask about the weather.
+There are also several phrases that you can use when you want to ask about the weather.
 Here are some of them:

 What's it like outside?